SleekView for Sucuri Security: audit log & integrity tables

 Common questions about SleekView for Sucuri Security

-Sucuri intentionally keeps logs in flat files instead of the database for security.
-SleekView reads from the same datastore that the Sucuri admin reads.
+Sucuri intentionally keeps logs in flat files inside wp-content/uploads/sucuri/ instead of the database.
+The reasoning is that a database compromise should not also compromise the audit trail.
+SleekView reads from the same datastore that the Sucuri admin reads, without migrating any data into the WordPress tables, so the integrity model stays exactly as Sucuri designed it.

 No. The local audit log, last logins, and integrity findings work without a WAF account.
-WAF logs require an API key, as they do in Sucuri itself.
+WAF logs require a Sucuri WAF API key, exactly as they do inside Sucuri itself, because those logs live on Sucuri's network and are pulled through the same API.
+SleekView simply uses whatever credentials Sucuri is already configured with.

 Yes.
-Junior admins or developers can be given a read-only audit table without access to other Sucuri tools.
+Junior admins, developers, or compliance reviewers can be given a read-only audit table without access to other Sucuri tools, settings, or other plugins.
+Role checks happen before the query runs, so unauthorized columns and rows are not loaded into the response.

 Pricing